pipe-cd/pipecd/docs/content/en/docs-dev/installation/install-control-plane/installing-controlplane-on-k8s.md

 ---
-title: "Install Control Plane"
+title: "Installing Control Plane on Kubernetes"
-linkTitle: "Install Control Plane"
+linkTitle: "Installing Control Plane on Kubernetes"
-weight: 2
+weight: 1
 description: >
   This page describes how to install control plane on a Kubernetes cluster.
 ---